Temporary Kitchen Setup During A Renovation – Top Tips

 If you’ve got some countertop space nearby, set up a draining rack on a tea towel or tray to catch the water and use your bathroom sink to do the dishes.

-If you’ve not got the space in the bathroom sink, getting a good sturdy washing up bowl to fill and use at your temporary kitchen can be a good alternative.
+If you’ve not got the space in the bathroom sink, getting a good sturdy washing up bowl to fill and use in your temporary kitchen can be a good alternative.
 This washing up bowl from Joseph Joseph is perfect.
 Fill it up with water from your bathroom sink, and then top up with boiling water from the kettle so you can clean your dishes properly.
 Not only will it get you through this time, but you can also use it in your new kitchen sink to help protect it from scratches.

 If your renovation project is scheduled to last a long time, you may want to consider buying a camping sink.
 It can be easily connected to your water supply and waste pipe and is perfect if you have some outside space like a patio nearby.